Best Israel travel tips – The ultimate Israel travel guide

-Beach lovers have more than 270 km of coastline to choose from and with only 40 rainy days on average in a year, you will get your beach and sun dosage.
+Beach lovers have more than 270 km of coastline to choose from and with yearly only 40 rainy days on average, you will get your beach and sun dosage.
 Israel is a sunny destination, that’s for sure!

 I can say that the media sometimes shows a situation much more dramatic than it is.
-Don’t get me wrong, I’m not trying to convince you into any political views, this is just my insight, what I saw and how I felt while visiting.
+Don’t get me wrong, I’m not trying to convince you into any political views, this is just my insight, what I saw and how I felt while visiting Israel.

 I walked the streets at night, did wild camping next to the Dead Sea, traveled all around, and I never felt insecure in any way.